zackforbing/ruby-submissions/1508/module_4_assignments/ideabox2.0/tyler_komoroske.md

 ### Provide a link to an example, if you have one, of a test that covers an 'edge case' or 'unhappy path'

 -----
+## Points

+Good job on working with another classmate to conquer the challenge.
+Missing intermission week work definitely made this project a little harder - so keep cramming on JavaScript over the weekend!

 **Overall Points**: 114